jverweijL/auto-translator/README.md

 Current version is for Liferay DXP 7.3
+Older versions can be found in the branches.

 Check AWS Translate for the exact configuration.
 First make sure to add the following properties to your portal-ext.properties or in the console: